smartdevicelink/sdl_evolution/proposals/NNNN-ios-check-type.md

 Remove method :
 `-(nullable id)sdl_objectForName:(SDLName)name;`.

-Instead of removed method use existing method:
+Instead of the removed method, use this existing method:
 `- (nullable id)sdl_objectForName:(SDLName)name ofClass:(Class)classType;`.

 For suitable working with SDLEnums create the following methods: